Artist / Painter

 Birger Sandzén, A Mountain Symphony (Longs Peak, Rocky Mountain National Park, Colorado), 1927.
 Oil paint on canvas; 48 x 60 in.
 Denver Art Museum.

-I happened upon the Birger Sandzén Memorial Gallery during a fateful snowstorm on the Great Plains that detoured my route through Lindsborg, Kansas.
-I was excited to happen upon his namesake museum, opposite Bethany College where he taught for most of his life, and take a look inside.
-There are many of his paintings in the collection displayed in the main gallery at all times.
-I instantly felt a kinship to his work’s extraordinary vision and his personal immigration journey from Sweden to the American West.
-I was profoundly moved and asked to be considered for a show alongside this great master painter.
-I was shocked and honored when Ron Michael, director of the museum accepted my exhibition proposal.
+Three years ago, I happened upon the Birger Sandzén Memorial Gallery during a fateful snowstorm on the Great Plains that detoured my route through Lindsborg, Kansas.
+I was excited to happen upon his namesake museum and take a look inside.
+A painting on display, titled “Moonrise Over the Colorado River” inspired me to create a version of this scene in my own style.
+I instantly felt a kinship to his work’s extraordinary vision and his immigration journey from Sweden to the American West which I could relate to my own from UK to Colorado’s Front Range.

-Birger Sandzen visited Colorado regularly from Lindsborg, Kansas and dubbed the epic landscapes as “The Big Pretty”.
+Birger Sandzén visited Colorado regularly from Lindsborg, Kansas and dubbed the Rocky Mountain landscapes as “The Big Pretty”.
 His interest in geology, light and shadow contrast, vivid color and texture echos my own.
-I decided to title my show that exact phrase and will focus many of the paintings on Colorado’s Front Range locations that Birger Sandzen enjoyed painting.
-Locations such as Longs Peak, Pikes Peak, Colorado River and Garden of the Gods will pay homage to the legacy and works of this prolific and legendary Swedish-American painter (b.1894 - d.1954)
+I decided to title my show that exact phrase and have focused many of the paintings on Colorado’s Front Range locations that he enjoyed visiting and painting.
+Iconic stops such as Longs Peak, the Colorado River and Garden of the Gods will pay homage to the legacy and works of Birger Sandzén through my contemporary approach.

 Opening Reception on Sunday, May 3, from 2 to 4 p.m. with exhibition talks beginning at 2:30pm